delaneyj/datastar/code/dotnet/README.md

 ...
 // add as an ASP Service
 //  allows injection of IServerSentEventGenerator, to respond to a request with a Datastar friendly ServerSentEvent
-//                  and IDatastarSignalsStore, to read what is in the data-signals of the client builder.Services.AddDatastarGenerator<DatastarSignalsStore>();
+//                  and IDatastarSignalsStore, to read what is in the data-merge-signals of the client builder.Services.AddDatastarGenerator<DatastarSignalsStore>();
 ...
 app.UseStaticFiles();